-- 1. Discourage strip development on scenic roads by requiring appropriate frontage and land use requirements. - 2.
+- 1. Discourage strip development on roads by requiring appropriate frontage and land use requirements as described in Land Use Classification and District Recommendations. - 2.
 Establish liaison with counterparts in abutting communities to assess the impact on Halifax of any proposed development in those communities and to take whatever steps necessary to ensure that such developments do not have an undue adverse effect on the town, and that development within Halifax will not have an undue adverse effect on its neighbors.
 Among these effects are development within watersheds that will likely result in increased flood hazard risk. - 3.
 Protect the health and safety of home owners as well as the natural beauty and rural character of the town by directing appropriate new development that is outside the Village District along currently maintained roads. - 4.
 Encourage the continued use of town trails for recreational and resource management purposes. - 5.
-Prohibit development on slopes of more than 25% to preserve the scenic, recreational and natural resource management benefits of rugged and poorly accessible areas, as well as preventing erosion and assuring properly functioning wastewater systems. - 6.
+Prohibit development on slopes of more than 25% to preserve the scenic, recreational and natural resource management benefits of rugged and poorly accessible areas, as well as preventing stormwater runoff and erosion, and assuring properly functioning wastewater systems. - 6.
 Encourage the use of innovative land saving techniques such as cluster development, planned unit developments, and fixed area density allocation to protect agriculture, forest, and mineral resource lands from development and fragmentation. - 7.
 Require a maximum area that structures can cover on a lot in keeping with impervious coverage regulations in each zoning district.

-- 8. Encourage traditional home occupations in the town.
+- 8. Encourage home occupations in the town.
 Implementation requirements for home occupations will be accomplished through zoning by-laws. - 9.
 Require that a potable water supply and a wastewater system, including toilets, are accessible to the employees of a home occupation. - 10.
-Require that the wastewater permit for a dwelling that includes a home occupation prohibit any change in use or expansion of the building or structure unless and until an amended permit is issued. - 11.
-Encourage the preservation or adaptive reuse of existing historic structures in the town whenever possible. - 12.
+(A) Prohibit the initiation of construction under a zoning permit unless and until a wastewater and potable water supply permit is issued under 10 V.S.A.
+Chapter 64; - (B) Establish an application process for a zoning or subdivision permit under which an applicant may submit a permit application for town review and the town may condition the issuance of a final permit upon issuance of a wastewater and potable water supply permit under 10 V.S.A.
+Chapter 64. - 11.
+Encourage the preservation or adaptive reuse of existing historic structures in the town. - 12.
 Establish a town capital improvement plan and budget that relates to the overall goals of the Town Plan.
 Target federal, state or private funding to support infrastructure improvements, bridge and highway repairs, installation of sidewalks and lighting, housing, recreation or any other identified town need. - 13.
-Work with the Agency of Natural Resources and the Windham Regional Commission to develop stream geomorphic assessments for all significant streams and rivers to determine the presence and extent of not only floodplains, but fluvial erosion hazard zones.
+Work with the Agency of Natural Resources and the Windham Regional Commission to develop stream geomorphic assessments for all significant streams and rivers to determine the presence and extent of floodplains and fluvial erosion hazard zones.